unoplatform/uno.extensions/doc/Learn/Tutorials/Http/HowTo-Refit.md

 ### 1. Enable HTTP

 * When working with a complex application, centralized registration of your API endpoints is a good practice.
-This allows you to easily change the endpoint for a given service, and to easily add new services.
+This allows you to easily change the endpoint for a given service.
+It also reduces the complexity to adding new services which can then have their `HttpClient` instance reused across multiple instances of view models or other services.

 * The first step to centrally registering any API endpoint is to enable HTTP on the `IHostBuilder`:
     ```csharp